Fine Type 4 natural hair just doesn’t get enough attention.

 Disposable, latex gloves have virtually flat surfaces that won’t make microtears on your hair shaft, and keeps the moisture where it belongs – your hair!

-Like the latex gloves, atin and silk leave the moisture where it belongs – in your hair.
+Silk materials are incredibly gentle on our hair and leaves the moisture where it belongs – in your hair.

 Final Thoughts on How To Take Care of Fine Type 4 Natural Hair